Term Sheet Negotiation: Structure Over Valuation

 Forcing the Sale

 Drag-along rights allow majority shareholders to force minority shareholders to sell in an acquisition.
+This provision exists to prevent minority holdouts from blocking a deal that the majority supports.
+It is standard and generally reasonable--but the specific threshold and conditions matter enormously.

 Negotiation Point: Ensure the threshold is high (e.g., >50% of each class of stock) to prevent investors from forcing a premature exit against founder wishes.
+Also negotiate for minimum price protections: the drag-along should only apply if the acquisition price exceeds a defined minimum (often tied to the last round valuation or a minimum return multiple).

 The "Clean" Deal Strategy